 This increase in demand – combined with the importance of ensuring the well-being of all IISC staff – has prompted us to make a few critical changes at IISC:

 - We will not be starting any new consulting or training engagements until late fall 2021.
-We will resume conversations about new consulting inquiries in August from groups that meet our new criteria.
+We will resume conversations about new consulting inquiries later in August or in September from groups that meet our new criteria.
+See more information below.
 If you are interested in a training for your organization or network, you can submit an inquiry through the process described below.

 - At the end of this page, we also offer alternative resources if IISC isn’t the right choice for you.